2 U.S. Service Members Killed, 6 Wounded In Afghanistan Attack

 It remains unknown if the gunman was actually an Afghan soldier or a person who had stolen a military uniform.
 Leggett said officials are now investigating the cause and motive behind the attack.

 On Sunday, the Department of Defense identified the two fatalities as Sgt.
-1st Class Javier Jaguar Gutierrez of San Antonio, Texas and Sgt.
+1st Class Javier Jaguar Gutierrez of San Antonio and Sgt.
 1st Class Antonio Rey Rodriguez of Las Cruces, N.M.
-Both men were 28 and died "as as a result of wounds sustained while engaged in combat operations," the Defense Department said in a statement.
+Both men were 28 and died "as a result of wounds sustained while engaged in combat operations," the Defense Department said in a statement.

 The six wounded service members are being treated at a U.S. facility.